joanneks/Project-1---Map/README.md

    - the default limit query from accessing from data.gov is 100.
 To get the most latest result, I will have to see the total number of records they have and hardcode it into the parameter query using axios.
      - If for example, data.gov changes the total number of records from 200,000 to 100,000.
 The hardcoded 200,000 total limit query and for loop that extracts only the last 1,000 results will return with no resale flat last transacted markers.
 The search by town and flat type will also not have any results
      - If for example, data.gov changes the total number of records from 100,000 to 200,000.
 The hardcoded 100,000 total limit query and for loop that extracts only the last 1,000 results will show outdated resale flat last transacted markers.

+3. I had to manually create a lat lng boundary to show the markers for trains, resale flats last transacted and supermarkets because these datasets did not come from foursquare API.

+## **Technologies and Other Sources Used**

 ### **_Technologies_**
 1. [GoogleFonts](https://fonts.google.com/) for CSS styling